 In Key Stage 3, (Years 7 and 8) all learners follow a broad curriculum in line with New Curriculum for Wales in both core and foundation subjects.
-The principles of the new national curriculum 2023 based on the areas of learning experience (AOLEs) are being integrated into the provision for year 7 students from January 2022 in three Areas of Learning Experience - Humanities, Science and Technology and Health and Wellbeing.
-The other three Area of Learning Experience, Languages, Literacy and Communication, Mathematics and Numeracy and Expressive Arts, will start in September 2022.
+The principles of the new national curriculum 2023 based on the areas of learning experience (AOLEs) are being integrated into the provision for year 7 students in 2022-23 and will start in September 2023 for Year 8.